 Randolph EMC has participated in Bright Ideas grants since the grant's inception in 1994.
-In 2002, REMC had invested over $300,000 in grants within our five-county service area.
+Through 2023, REMC has invested over $300,000 in grants within our five-county service area.

 Proposals can come from any area of the curriculum.
 Projects must directly benefit students, provide ongoing benefits and use innovative teaching methods.
 Submissions must also align with REMC's core values.

 To apply, teachers must include a budget, explain the implementation, goals, creative elements, evaluation of the project and have approval from the school principal.
 Applications will be judged in a competitive evaluation process that focuses on innovation and creativity.
 The application and grant-writing tips can be found at www.ncbrightideas.com.